thrackle-io/rules-engine/docs/userGuides/development/invariants/client/application/AppManager-Invariants.md

 - If proposeRiskScoresProvider is called by an account that is not an App Admin the transaction will be reverted.
 - If proposeTagsProvider is called with an address of 0 the transaction will be reverted.
 - If proposeTagsProvider is called by an account that is not an App Admin the transaction will be reverted.
-- If proposeAccountsProvider is called with an address of 0 the transaction will be reverted.
-- If proposeAccountsProvider is called by an account that is not an App Admin the transaction will be reverted.
 - If proposePauseRulesProvider is called with an address of 0 the transaction will be reverted.
 - If proposePauseRulesProvider is called by an account that is not an App Admin the transaction will be reverted.
 - If proposeAccessLevelsProvider is called with an address of 0 the transaction will be reverted.